nabla-studio/quirks/README.md

 ![Quirks Banner](https://github.com/nabla-studio/quirks/blob/main/docs/quirks-banner.jpeg)

-Quirks is a library to easily connect your dapp with existing wallets in the Cosmos blockchain ecosystem.
+Quirks is a universal wallet adapter that easily connect your dapp with existing wallets in the Cosmos blockchain ecosystem.

 ## 🪄 Features